 Payment gateway: Acts as the interface between a merchant’s website and the financial network, securely capturing and transmitting payment details for authorization.

 Payment processor: Communicates with card networks and banks to execute the transaction, moving funds between the buyer’s and seller’s accounts.
+This covers credit and debit card processing for major brands, including Visa, Mastercard, American Express, and Discover.

 Merchant account: A type of bank account where funds from customer payments are temporarily held before being transferred to the business’s primary account.